 6. MODERN MASTERS MCS90132 Clear Coat Matte

 It also has mildewcides built to prevent mildew growth, making hardwood surfaces last even longer.
-We found that it reduces gloss to a matte finish when applied to painted or prepared surfaces.
+It usually reduces the gloss to a matte finish when applied to painted or prepared surfaces.

 What is Polyurethane?